ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 * RAM: 12 GB
 * Disk: 60 GB VMDK

-Additional HCX appliances are deployed during configuration as necessary for L2 connectivity, WAN optimization, and gateway connections.
+More HCX appliances are deployed during configuration as necessary for L2 connectivity, WAN optimization, and gateway connections.

 ### Networking
 {: #hcx_considerations-networking}